Skip to content

 The Economics Collection profile is on this Library page.

-Reference works in economics and statistics are indexed on this Library page.
+Reference works in economics and statistical science are indexed on this Library page.

-1) Locate books in the Library Catalogue - being careful to select the edition(s) required
+• Locate the book(s) in the Library Catalogue - being careful to select the edition(s) required

 Books may be returned to the Badia Library via the book drop-box in the foyer at Villa La Fonte.

-eBook versions of heavily-used economics course texts are listed here.
+eBook versions of economics course texts are listed in the second column of this index.

 Economics Working Papers